wmde/wikidata-wikibase-team/process/journey-model.md

 ### What are the challenges?

 *   Team forming takes time and might lead to slow starts in projects
-*   Process around this needs to be air tight, hikes starting without clear goals and clear path will be doomed to fail
+*   Process around this needs to be airtight, hikes starting without clear goals and clear path will be doomed to fail
 *   Puts a lot of pressure on the product work
 *   The more journeys we have the more complicated it gets to EM to track what’s going on
     *   Either being a member of all the dailies which will take time or not being a part of them, which means find a new way to gather the information